mal-lang/mal-toolbox/docs/about/model.rst

 """""""""""""""""""""""
 A model consists of assets and associations.

-- An asset is a python object of a class that was dynamically generated using the MAL language with :class:`maltoolbox.language.classes_factory.LanguageClassesFactory`.
+- An asset is an instance of an asset type (LanguageGraphAsset)

-- An association is a connection between two or more assets.
+- An association is a relation between two or more assets (an instance of a LanugageGraphAssociation)

 The MAL language defines which assets can have an association between each other and what the 'field names' between them are called.

 Example:
 `Application` is an asset type defined in the MAL Language coreLang.
 The association `AppExecution` is defined in coreLang.
-It can exist between `Application` and `Application` through field names
-`hostApp` and `appExecutedApps`, this is defined in the MAL language coreLang but can look different in other MAL languages.
+It can exist between `Application` and `Application` through field names `hostApp` and `appExecutedApps`, this is defined in the MAL language coreLang but can look different in other MAL languages.

 Load/create a model
 """""""""""""""""""